 The National Highway Traffic Safety Administration reports that there are over three million people injured in car accidents every year.
 Car accident injuries vary widely by the individual and the circumstances of the crash.
 Some injuries are more common than others.

 Regardless of your particular injury, if you have been hurt during a vehicle accident, a Massachusetts car accident lawyer may be able to help you bring a legal case to get you compensation for your injuries.

 Varying Severity for Car Accident Injuries

-Some injuries will resolve themselves without a trip to the hospital, while others could change a victim’s life forever.
+Some injuries will resolve themselves without a trip to the hospital, while others could change a claim holder’s life forever.
 Passengers and drivers may suffer different types of injuries.
 Adults and children may also be affected differently as well.
 Factors that will influence the severity of the car accident injury include:

 - Whether the individuals were wearing seat belts

 - Where the impact was on the vehicle (side, front, rear)

 - How the person’s body was facing in the car (straight ahead versus turned around or to the side)